Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Numerical experiments

 \subsection{Benefits of the proposed integrated optimization method}

 This section assesses the benefits of integrating timetabling and vehicle scheduling decisions.
 We construct a set of experiments based on six instances from $instance\_rp\_1$ to $instance\_rp\_6$, where we use the sequential decision-making approach as a benchmark.
-Specifically, we propose a two-step sequential method that firstly solves model (\ref{mp}) to determine the timetable.
-Then, the derived optimal timetable is input to model (\ref{sp}) to generate the vehicle schedule.
-We use GUROBI to solve our integrated optimization model~\eqref{stochastic_problem} and the sequential optimization models.
+Specifically, we propose a two-step sequential method that firstly determine the timetable.
+Then, the derived optimal timetable is treated as an input to optimize the vehicle schedule.
+We use GUROBI to solve our integrated optimization model~\eqref{stochastic_problem} and the sequential optimization formulation.

-In Table \ref{tab:solution_performance}, we present the objective function values and the number of utilized vehicles obtained from the aforementioned two optimization methods.
-It can be observed that: (1) For smaller-scale instance, such as $instance\_rp\_1$, these two methods achieve same optimal solutions; however, as the scale of the instances slightly increases (e.g., $instance\_rp\_2$ and $instance\_rp\_3$), the sequential optimization method attains suboptimal solutions with higher objective value compared to our proposed integrated optimization method.
-(2) When the scale of instances is further enlarged, i.e., $instance\_rp\_4$, $instance\_rp\_5$ and $instance\_rp\_6$, the sequential method fails to find feasible solutions, which indicates that a given number of units cannot fully execute the timetable obtained from the optimization in the first step.
+In Table~\ref{tab:solution_performance}, we present the objective function values, passengers' costs, relative deviations in passenger costs (denoted as $Dev^p$), and the number of utilized MAUs obtained from the two optimization methods.
+It can be observed that: (i) For smaller-scale instance, such as $instance\_rp\_1$, these two methods achieve same optimal solutions; however, as the scale of the instances slightly increases (e.g., $instance\_rp\_2$ and $instance\_rp\_3$), the sequential optimization method attains suboptimal solutions with a higher objective value compared to our proposed integrated optimization method. (ii) When the scale of instances is further enlarged, i.e., $instance\_rp\_4$, $instance\_rp\_5$ and $instance\_rp\_6$, the sequential method fails to find feasible solutions, which indicates that a given number of units cannot fully execute the timetable obtained from the optimization in the first step.
 In contrast, the proposed integrated optimization method is able to find the optimal timetable and corresponding vehicle schedule for each instance.
+In these larger instances, the number of used MAUs is 58, 61, and 69, respectively. (iii) When the sequential optimization method yields feasible solutions, the passenger costs obtained by the integrated optimization method are slightly higher, with deviations up to 0.12\%.
 These observations highlight the necessity for incorporating an integrated optimization approach to efficiently plan timetables and vehicle schedules in large-scale networks.